kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 ---

-## Filter requests to be queued
+## Filtering Requests to be Queued

-After request queuing is activated, by default, all requests are queued.
+By default, when queuing is first activated, all requests are queued.

-You can decide to filter some of these requests with the [``queueFilter`` property]({{ site_base_path }}sdk-reference/kuzzle#properties).
-This property must be set with a function taking the request to be queued as an argument, and it must return a boolean telling the Kuzzle SDK if the request can be queued or not.
+However, you can choose to omit certain request by using the [``queueFilter``]({{ site_base_path }}sdk-reference/kuzzle#properties) property.
+This property can be set to a function that accepts the request as an input value and returns a boolean result which indicates whether or not the request should be queud.

-Additionally, almost all request methods accept a ``queuable`` option.
-If set to ``false``, the request will be discarded if the SDK is disconnected, and it will be played immediately with no queuing otherwise.
-This option bypasses the ``queueFilter`` property.
+Additionally, almost all request methods accept a ``queuable`` option, which when set to ``false``, will cause the request to be discarded if the Kuzzle SDK is disconnected.
+This option overrides the ``queueFilter`` property.

 ---

-## Handling network reconnection
+## Handling Network Reconnect

 <aside class="warning">
 Setting <code>autoReplay</code> to <code>true</code> when using user authentication should generally be avoided.<br/>